RPG Group: CEAT

 CEAT is the flagship company of RPG Enterprises, with an annual turnover of ₹7,573 crore in the financial year 2020-21.
-CEAT manufactures the largest range of tyres in India.
 It is the largest exporter of tyres in India, exporting to over 100 countries.
 The company is headquartered in Mumbai.
 It has manufacturing plants in Bhandup and Ambernath in Mumbai, Nashik, and Halol (near Baroda).

 CEAT Sri Lanka

 Entering the Sri Lankan market in 1992, CEAT India formed a joint venture with AMW, and subsequently a three-way venture with Kelani Tyres in 1999, to manufacture and market CEAT tyres in Sri Lanka.
 This venture resulted in the creation of CEAT Kelani Associated Holdings, formerly Kelani Tyres, which is today the largest domestic tyre manufacturer in Sri Lanka.
 The exit of AMW in 2009, resulted in a joint venture between CEAT Kelani Holdings and CEAT India.
 Commencing operations with one plant in Kalutara, the company today has three plants, including a radial plant constructed in 2006.
 CEAT Kelani is the single largest brand in the radial tyre segment in Sri Lanka, with a 33 percent market share.